Income tax, VAT & legal form of business

 Regardless of whether you are a sole trader, a partner in a business partnership or run your business as a limited company, you will need to keep records of your personal income.

-Many businesses use traditional accounting where you record income and expenses by the date you were invoiced or billed.
+Many businesses use traditional accounting, where you record income and expenses by the date that you were invoiced or billed.
 However, there is an option of using cash accounting if you are a small business.

 Cash basis accounting

-The Government has introduced a 'cash basis' tax scheme for self-employed individuals or partnerships carrying on the smallest trading businesses.
+The ‘cash basis’ tax scheme is intended for self-employed individuals, or partnerships carrying on the smallest-trading businesses.

 You can use cash accounting if:

-- you run a small, self-employed business as a sole trader or partnership (you cannot use the scheme if your business in is a limited company)
+• You run a small, self-employed business as a sole trader or partnership (you cannot use the scheme if your business is a limited company).

 You can stay in the scheme up to a total business turnover of £300,000 per year.
-Above that, you’ll need to use traditional accounting for your next tax return.
+Above that, you will need to use traditional accounting for your next tax return.

 VAT Cash Accounting Scheme